Skip to content

 State Machine

 State machines describe allowed transitions for a data type field.
-They are advisory in the current runtime.
+They are enforced when deterministic extractor queries emit transition facts from reviewed .agq.yml files.

 ag